 PriDE gains its simplicity from a few important design decisions assuming an application architecture based on approved and widly recommended design patterns.
 This allows to dispense with some popular features which make O/R mapping toolkits fat and sometimes cause a kind of uncontrollable and unexplainable self-will when being used extensively.
 Many of these design patterns are related to a layered software architecture which is most often used for the design of distributed 3-tier systems.
 However, a layered architecture is in general reasonable and strongly recommended for any complex system, not only for distributed applications.

 The design was partly inspired by Scott W. Ambler's white paper "The Design of a Robust Persistence Layer For Relational Databases".
 The manual provides a feature list allowing to decide if the toolkit matches the individual requirements in a software development project.

 quick start tutorial.
 A complete overview about PriDE's working principles can be found in the introduction chapter.

-PriDE integrates with CUBACUBA is a small OpenSource framework for the development of components which can be run as EJBs, AXIS WebServices, or in a stand-alone application.
+PriDE integrates with CUBACUBA is a small OpenSource framework for the development of components which can be run as EJBs, AXIS or CXF WebServices, or embedded in a stand-alone application.
 PriDE can be used as a persistence manager for CUBA components.
 Check out the examples on the CUBA website at http://cuba.sourceforge.net/examples/pride.